‘The Challenge’ Star Jordan Wiseley Dishes On Engagement Details Including Which Co-Star Knew

 The November 6 episode of MTV’s The Challenge: War of the Worlds 2 saw the engagement between Jordan Wiseley and Tori Deal.
-The happy moment was a shock to (almost) every cast member there and even though fans knew it was coming eventually, it still had viewers grabbing for the tissues.
-Jordan recently dished on some of the behind-the-scenes details of the engagement after he caught up with buddy and fellow Challenge champion Derrick Kosinski and Scott Yager on the Challenge Mania podcast (via People).
+The happy moment was a shock to almost every cast member there, and even though fans knew it was coming eventually, it still had viewers grabbing for the tissues.
+Jordan recently dished on some of the behind-the-scenes details of the engagement after he caught up with his buddy and fellow Challenge champion Derrick Kosinski and Scott Yager on the Challenge Mania podcast, according to People.

 In a special War Room episode of the podcast, Jordan revealed that one of his co-stars knew he was going to propose to Tori at some point on the show.

 “We get to the house and it’s a house where you have to kind of live out of your suitcase,” Jordan remembered.

 “Johnny [Bananas] and I are rooming together and we’re putting our suitcases together.
 Nany comes in and she’s bored and she’s like, ‘I’ll fold your clothes for you.’
 We’re like, ‘Alright, cool.’
 So we go out to the pool and Nany [Gonzalez] folds our clothes.
 A couple hours later, I’m walking into the house and Nany’s like, ‘Jordan, I found something.’
 I was like, ‘Okay.’
 And she goes, ‘Are you planning on doing something?’
 And then I was like, ‘Oh my god, she was in my suitcase.
 OH MY GOD, SHE FOUND THE RING!'”

 Jordan then said that Nany hid the ring in the liner of his suitcase and promised to keep his secret safe.
 The two-time Challenge champion was impressed with Nany’s ability to keep such a big secret and gave her the nickname “Fort Nany.”
 The clothing designer also remembered giving the ring to a PA after he got off the bus at the Proving Ground.
 Jordan figured he would be going into elimination against Theo Campbell and brought the ring in case the moment felt right.